apache/hudi/docs/_docs/2_4_configurations.md

 #### withUserDefinedBulkInsertPartitionerClass(className = x.y.z.UserDefinedPatitionerClass) {#withUserDefinedBulkInsertPartitionerClass}
 Property: `hoodie.bulkinsert.user.defined.partitioner.class`<br/>
-<span style="color:grey">If specified, this class will be used to re-partition input records before they are inserted into hoodie.</span>
+<span style="color:grey">If specified, this class will be used to re-partition input records before they are inserted.</span>

 #### withBulkInsertSortMode(mode = BulkInsertSortMode.GLOBAL_SORT) {#withBulkInsertSortMode}
 Property: `hoodie.bulkinsert.sort.mode`<br/>
 <span style="color:grey">Sorting modes to use for sorting records for bulk insert.
 This is leveraged when user defined partitioner is not configured.
 Default is GLOBAL_SORT.
-Available values are - **GLOBAL_SORT**:  global sorting for the input records across partitions after repartition for bulk insert operation. **PARTITION_SORT**: local sorting for each RDD partition after coalesce for bulk insert operation. **NONE**: No sorting.
-Only does coalesce for input records for bulk insert operation
+   Available values are - **GLOBAL_SORT**:  this ensures best file sizes, with lowest memory overhead at cost of sorting.
+  **PARTITION_SORT**: Strikes a balance by only sorting within a partition, still keeping the memory overhead of writing lowest and best effort file sizing.
+  **NONE**: No sorting.
+Fastest and matches `spark.write.parquet()` in terms of number of files, overheads
 </span>

 #### withParallelism(insert_shuffle_parallelism = 1500, upsert_shuffle_parallelism = 1500) {#withParallelism}